Honours in Computer Science consists of an additional year of study on top of your existing undergraduate degree in Science or Advanced Computing.

 Your midterm presentation takes place either towards the end of the first semester of your project or at the start of your second semester.

 The thesis submission deadline is rigid.
 Significant penalties apply for lateness, and can affect the class of your degree.
 Typical penalties are 5% per business day late.

-Half of your time as an honours student is spent working on a project.
+Half of your time as an Honours student is spent working on a project.
 But first you have to find a project topic.
 The "official" reference for projects proposed by potential supervisors is the CECS projects database.

 There are projects available for all levels of research, including short projects, summer scholarship projects, Honours projects, Masters and PhD projects.
 All potential research students at any level are urged to browse it.